adrianapintod/open-source-project-guidelines/CONTRIBUTION.md

 - **gh-pages**, for the project website

 These branches will behave as a regular master branch, protected from direct changes on the branch, and only updated when a pull request is approved by a reviewer.
 Additionally, we can configure separate CI/CD pipelines based on the branch name simplifying maintenance.
 The master branches will contain the latest production versions of each one of the applications and therefore the team should aim to keep the codebase of this branch stable and clean.
-From theses branches we created the development branches for frontend and backend applications:
+From theses branches we development branches for frontend and backend applications could be created:

 - **frontend/develop**
 - **backend/develop**